teem2/dali-build-tools/README.md

-# Scripts and build tools to build Samsung's DALi framework on various platforms
+# DALi 3D Framework Build Tools
 This is a collection of build scripts and tools for buildung Samsung's DALi 3D toolkit on various platforms.